yewstack/yew/docs/concepts/function-components/pre-defined-hooks.md

 `use_reducer` is an alternative to [`use_state`](#use_state).
 It is used to handle component's state and is used when complex actions needs to be performed on said state.

-It accepts a reducer function and initial state and returns `Rc` of the state, and a dispatch function.
+It accepts a reducer function and initial state and returns `Rc` pointing to the state, and a dispatch function.
-The dispatch function takes one argument of `Action`.
+The dispatch function takes one argument of type `Action`.
 When called, the action and current value are passed to the reducer function which computes a new state which is returned, and the component is re-rendered.